mrhteriyaki/magiqtouch-modbus-esp32/README.md

 # MagIQTouch Modbus

 This is a project to control Seeley MagIQTouch based HVAC System using an ESP32.
 Provides a basic REST API for monitoring and control.

-## Related Home Assistant Integration:
+### Home Assistant Integration:
 https://github.com/mrhteriyaki/magiqtouch-modbus-esp32-ha

-Working with configuration:
+Working with system configuration:
 - Evaporative Cooler
 - Gas Heater
 - 2 Zones and Wall Controllers.
 - Fan Modes External and Recycle.

 Hardware List:
 - FireBeetle ESP32 (DFRobot) - Any ESP32 with 2 UART ports should also work.
-- 2x RS485 Modules (SeeedStudio - 103020193) - Available in AUS at Element14 as "Serial Communication Board, RS485"
+- 2x RS485 Modules (SeeedStudio - 103020193)
+Available in AUS at Element14 as "Serial Communication Board, RS485"
 - 5V DC Power Supply

 Cable / Connector List:
 - 2x RJ45 Connectors (Regular network jack, requires a 'punch down tool')
-- Groove to Female Pin cables (SS110990028 / Seeed Grove - 4 pin Female Jumper to Grove 4 pin Conversion Cable)
+- Groove to Female Pin cables (SS110990028)
 - 6P6C Cable if you are not replacing the original WiFi module.

 Preparation Steps:
 - Download and Install Arduino IDE (Free).
 - Download the folder from this repository ArduinoControlLAN-AirconControl
-- Under Tools, Board manager install the package "esp32 by Espressif Systems" - Version 2.0.17 (V3 does not work correctly in testing).
+- Under Tools, Board manager install the package "esp32 by Espressif Systems"
+**Use version 2.0.17 (v3 does not work correctly in testing).**

 ## Basic Setup Steps:
 - Set your WiFi Network name and password in the WiFiSettings.h file.
 - Flash the ArduinoControlLAN-AirconControl.INO code to the ESP32 with the Arduino IDE.
-- Check serial output for the IP address (Optional), Set a reservation for the IP on your DHCP Server / router to prevent address changes.
+- Check serial output for the IP address (Optional).
 - Connect Modules as per diagram below.

 ![diagram](Images/diagram.png)